quartiq/stabilizer/book/src/usage.md

 # Miniconf Run-time Settings
 Stabilizer supports run-time settings configuration using MQTT or the USB port.

-Settings can be stored either in the MQTT broker so that they are automatically applied whenever Stabilizer reboots and connects.
+Settings can be stored in the MQTT broker so that they are automatically applied whenever Stabilizer reboots and connects.
 This is referred to as "retained" settings.
 Broker implementations may optionally store these retained settings as well such that they will be reapplied between restarts of the MQTT broker.